calyau/maxima/crosscompile-windows/README.txt

 On a Ubuntu/Debian System just install some tools for crosscompiling:

-apt-get install g++-mingw-w64-i686 cmake nsis wine automake texinfo rsync p7zip-full wget
+apt-get install g++-mingw-w64-i686 cmake nsis wine automake texinfo rsync p7zip-full wget tcl-dev tk-dev texlive g++ libgl1-mesa-dev

 then you can start the crosscompiling-process: